Japatup/i3_various_scripts/README.md

 ```

 For more infos on how to bind the program to a key, just read the touchpad_configuration wiki in the `various_wiki` repo.

+#### 7. Toggle autokey
+A mere bash script used to :

+- kill the running instance of Autokey, if one
+- else, start a new instance